Tomasz-Niewiadomski/SciCompProject/README.md

 3. Parse regex into an AST (Abstract Syntax Tree) - breaks down a regular expression into categories ✅
 4. Build NFA from regex - "builds a graph" from a given regular expression  ✅
 5. Tie it all together - given a regular expression, builds the graph and searches for pattern with the engine ✅
-6. Adding the 'dot' feature and possibly ranges.
+6. Adding the 'dot' feature and possibly ranges. ✅
 7. Benchmark time ✅ 👨🏻‍🇹🇷
 8. Writing the report & preparing presentation 👩🏻‍🇹🇷

 ## What have we done:
 ### Paolo 🇮🇹

-main.cpp was an absolute mess: I created external files for parsing and engine creation functions. the Makefile has been modified too.
+It's done yayy

 ### Tomasz 🇵🇱